 Social media platforms have emerged as the new normal in healthcare marketing.

-With the tables turned over the last 2 years, there has been a scramble to figure out how to effectively and efficiently reach the consumer when reps and HCPs have been essentially taken out of the picture.
+With the tables turned over the last two years, there has been a scramble to figure out how to effectively and efficiently reach the consumer when reps and HCPs have been essentially taken out of the picture.
 Social media has become the solution to make this happen.
 While there has been somewhat of a return to normal, when it comes to doctors’ offices and medical facilities, face-to-face interactions are still extremely limited as safety protocols are still very much in place.
-With the newest surge of the Delta Variant, we don’t see a quick return to the former model as the primary sales tool, if ever.
+With the newest surge of the Delta variant, we don’t see a return to the former model as the primary sales tool in the near future, if ever.
 Studies show that online communities do indeed play a role in how people make health decisions and self-diagnose.
 With that being the case, it’s more important than ever to be a voice of professionalism and science to cut through all the noise and misinformation.
 We believe that the path forward will primarily be digital and conversations will be taking place on social platforms.

 The User Journey